SteeltoeOSS/Documentation/api/v4/tracing/distributed-tracing-exporting.md

 ### Use Wavefront Exporter (Tanzu Observability)

 Steeltoe will automatically send traces to Wavefront if the following settings are provided.
 Note that these are shared between tracing and metrics and the Wavefront Trace exporter is activated by the presence of a valid `Uri` and `ApiToken` combination.
+Each key must be prefixed with `Management:Metrics:Export:Wavefront`.

 | Key | Description | Default |
 | --- | --- | --- |